 Preventative Maintenance and Proactive Response

-One of the hallmarks of an IT system run well is that the IT support function performs routine Preventative Maintenance.
-Part of the PM follow up is to track performance metrics which are indicators of the health of the IT system.
-Based on the observed trends, it is possible to identify looming issues while the impact is small, allowing tuning/repair before the issue becomes a problem with significant impact, such as downtime.
-Working in this manner is to respond proactively, as opposed to merely reacting to problems after significant disruption has already occurred.
+One of the hallmarks of an IT system run well, is that the IT support function performs routine Preventative Maintenance.
+Part of the PM follow-up is to track performance metrics which are indicators of the health of the IT system.
+Based on the observed trends, it is possible to identify looming issues while the impact is small, allowing tuning/repair before the issue becomes a problem with significant impacts, such as downtime.
+Working in this manner is to respond proactively, as opposed to merely reacting to problems after the significant disruption has already occurred.
 If you observe a significant amount of IT activity occurring in reactive mode (i.e. solving disruptive problems), chances are that your IT support does not understand how to establish and operate an IT system designed to allow a proactive approach to problem identification and resolution.

 High quality IT support includes an element of availability.
 Your IT support should respond in a timely manner to your requests for help.
 If this is not happening, your support may be over-committed and understaffed to handle the volume of activity.
-Lack of availability can also be a sign that your IT support may lack capability to resolve tough problems, hence they may delay response to request for help.
+Lack of availability can also be a sign that your IT support may lack the capability to resolve tough problems, hence they may delay response to a request for help.
 It can also be a sign that your support simply does not value your business enough to dedicate the resources necessary to resolve your problems quickly and efficiently.
-Regardless the cause, lack of availability from your IT support is an indicator that you should consider making some changes to improve their response.
+Regardless of the cause, lack of availability from your IT support is an indicator that you should consider making some changes to improve their response.

 When you request help, your IT support should always respond without undue delay, to let you know they received your request and to communicate an estimated timeline for problem resolution.
-You should receive updates if and when the estimated timeline changes, or at periodic intervals for a complex problem that will require significant resource to resolve.
+You should receive updates if and when the estimated timeline changes, or at periodic intervals for a complex problem that will require significant resources to resolve.
 You should also expect to receive periodic reports regarding the health of your IT system, which include leading and lagging indicators of performance, recommendations/suggestions for improvements, and notifications regarding actions taken to maintain performance.
 Communication between the IT service provider and the client also should routinely address how well the IT system is helping to deliver on business objectives.
-Maintaining such communications is an indicator that your IT support understands the business and has a performance based business culture, both of which are important to the competitiveness of your business.
+Maintaining such communications is an indicator that your IT support understands the business and has a performance-based business culture, both of which are important to the competitiveness of your business.

-It is not uncommon that IT professionals operate with stress of meeting deadlines.
+It is not uncommon that IT professionals operate with the stress of meeting deadlines.
 Timely delivery is a factor judged in just about everything the IT support group is supposed to provide.
 This creates a situation of stress for the personnel providing the service.
-Regardless the level of stress, your IT support personnel should continually provide respectful interaction with you and your staff.
+Regardless of the level of stress, your IT support personnel should continually provide respectful interaction with you and your staff.
 This lets you know they value your business and that they are focused on your business and how they can help.
 If you observe behavior that is not respectful, it may be a sign that the IT service provider or the individual providing the service has more work delegated than he/she can reasonably manage.
 You need to know your IT service has the resources needed to support your needs adequately.
 Much of the stresses can be eliminated via strategically designing and planning your IT systems and operational systems so that problems are managed proactively as opposed to reacting to emergencies.

 Current IT Knowledge

 The IT marketplace is dynamic, with new concepts and products entering the market frequently.
 Good IT support should remain aware of current offerings and IT market trends, and should make you aware of potential competitive advantages you could get by adopting new technologies into your business workflow.
-This does not mean that they should recommend implementing every new solution that has potential for positive impact.
+This does not mean that they should recommend implementing every new solution that has the potential for a positive impact.
 It would not be wise to continually switch systems and would be cost prohibitive in terms of both installation costs and cost of lost productivity during transition and training.
 Your IT support should understand your business well enough to know when the potential gains are significant enough to warrant further investigation.
-If your IT partner is remaining aware of the evolution of IT systems and tools, you should be receiving communication that lets you know they are actively seeking to ensure your IT systems, resulting production efficiency, and profits are optimized.
+If your IT partner is remaining aware of the evolution of IT systems and tools, you should be receiving communication that lets you know they are actively seeking to ensure your IT systems, resulting in production efficiency, and profits are optimized.

 If your IT partner is lacking in any of these areas, it may be time to consider how you can affect change.
 Contact Custom Information Services for free consultation on these or any other IT issues you may have.
 CIS has the experience, knowledge and talent to provide service at this level and has the track record of customer satisfaction to back up this claim.